btrask/node-socketwatcher/README.md

 #SocketWatcher

-SocketWatcher is a JavaScript binding for `uv_poll` based on code by [TobyEalden](https://github.com/TobyEalden) (without his permission) for node_mdns.
+SocketWatcher is a JavaScript binding for `uv_poll` based on code by [TobyEalden](https://github.com/TobyEalden) (with permission) for node_mdns.
 It's useful as a drop-in replacement for Node's old, private module `IOWatcher`.

 More information on `uv_poll`: